 Riding bikes long distances to the places that fill me with joy shows me that my body is capable and worthy of celebration.

 Bike camping has taken over my life over the last few summers as COVID locked down international travel.
-It's shown my province through new eyes and pushed me to view my surroundings and myself through new eyes.
+It's shown me my province and myself through new eyes.

 You should give it a shot.